liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_supplied.rst

    The ``DlsMat`` type and accessor macros ``DENSE_ELEM`` and ``DENSE_COL`` are documented in the section :ref:`LinearSolvers`.

-   If the user's *ARKDenseJacFn* function uses difference quotient approximations, then it may need to access quantities not in the argument list.
+   If the user's *ARKDlsDenseJacFn* function uses difference quotient approximations, then it may need to access quantities not in the argument list.
 These include the current step size, the error weights, etc.  To obtain these, use the ARKodeGet* functions